Ki-er/Clarence-Bot/README.md

 ---
 ## Installation
 ### 🐋 Docker
-Due to the [Publish.yml](.github/workflows/publish.yml) workflow, the newest build will automatically be pushed to dockerhub.
+Due to the [Publish.yml](.github/workflows/publish.yml) workflow, the newest build will automatically be pushed to DockerHub.

 ```docker
 docker run -d \